MarwanELAdawy/project-based-learning-frontend/README.md

 ### Support this Project
 If this list helps you, I'd be happy if you'd support me.
 You can buy stickers or support me directly via buy me a coffee.
 This enables me to extend this list, keep this list up to date and to do many more such projects.

-You can do this either by buying [stickers or T-shirts](https://teespring.com/stores/webdev-4) or by supporting me directly via [Buy me a Coffee](https://www.buymeacoffee.com/binconsole)
+You can do this via [Buy me a Coffee](https://www.buymeacoffee.com/binconsole)

 Thank you.